15 Best Beaches in Australia (Most People Have Never Heard of the Best One)

 That’s why it stays cool underfoot even in 35-degree heat, and why it glows that particular shade of white rather than the creamy yellow you see at most other beaches.

-The sand is so fine that it can damage camera lenses and phone ports, so keep your gear zipped away.
+The sand is so fine it can damage camera lenses and phone ports, so keep your gear zipped away.

 The best view of the beach is from the Hill Inlet lookout — the swirling tidal patterns where the sand meets the sea look almost painted from up there.